B4USoar - Discover the Possibilities of What College Can Be

 Being creative is about solving problems or approaching opportunities in novel and valuable ways.
 This course is designed to help ALL students better harness their full creative potential – whether you think: “I am not creative” or “I already have more ideas than I can handle”, this class will help you come up with more creative ideas that offer more value and have greater impact on the world.
 Although creativity has been studied by nearly every professional domain, this course focuses on creativity as a driver of organizational innovation – from non-profits to small businesses and large corporations to students’ own entrepreneurial startups, creativity and innovation are critical to providing value and ensuring long-term survival.
 Throughout this course students will develop important life skills while learning to creatively solve problems through a number of real-world innovation challenges.
 No matter what career or profession you are going into, being more creative and appreciating how and why modern organizations function the way that they do will help you to be more valuable, more employable, more innovative, and more entrepreneurial.

-Sport & Leisure in American Society
+Sport and Leisure in American Society

 Monday/Wednesday 4:00-5:20